Culture of Tunisia: Family life

 In the field of marriage, partners may be selected by agreement between the family or an individual selection.
 Mothers often go in search of a bride for their son.
 Once a commitment is made it usually follows a series of visits between the two families, but disputes can lead to a rupture of the agreement.
 The wedding ceremony itself involves the passage of the bride to the house of her husband who waits outside.
 After consummation of the marriage it is followed by a period of isolation of the couple.

 The Tunisian household is based on the patriarchal model where the man is placed in the dominant role.
 Most households are based upon the model of the nuclear family within which the tasks are assigned according to age and sex and personal skills.
 Developments in education and employment, however, have somewhat altered this situation.

-A study published by the National Family and Population on June 19, 2007, shows that 1 in 10 girls accept intercourse before marriage and for boys this statistic is 4 to 10.
-The study also shows a sharp decline in the average age at marriage with 33 years for men and 29.2 years for women.

 Gastronomy

-Tunisian cuisine is a blend of Mediterranean cuisine and desert dweller's culinary traditions.
-Its distinctive spicy fieriness comes from neighbouring Mediterranean countries and the many civilizations who have ruled Tunisian land: Phoenician, Roman, Arab, Turkish, French, and the native Berber people.
+Tunisian cuisine is a culinary tradition blending Maghrebi cuisine and Mediterranean cuisine.
+Its distinctive spicy fieriness comes from neighbouring Mediterranean countries and the many civilizations who have ruled Tunisian land: Phoenician, Arab, Turkish, and the native Berber people.
 Tunisian food uses a variety of ingredients and in different ways.
 The main dish that is served in Tunisia is Couscous, made of minuscule grains that are cooked and usually served with meat and vegetables.
-In cooking they also use a variety of flavors such as: olive oil, aniseed, coriander, cumin, caraway, cinnamon, saffron, mint, orange, blossom, and rose water.
+In cooking they also use a variety of flavors such as: olive oil, aniseed, coriander, cumin, caraway, cinnamon, saffron, mint, orange blossom, and rose water.

 Many of the cooking styles and utensils began to take shape when the ancient tribes were nomads.
-Nomadic people were limited in their cooking by what locally made pots and pans they could carry with them.
+Nomadic people adapted their cooking according to the cookware they had.
 A tagine is the name of a conical-lidded pot, and today a dish cooked in this pot is also called a tagine.

 Like all countries in the Mediterranean basin, Tunisia offers a "sun cuisine", based mainly on olive oil, spices, tomatoes, seafood (a wide range of fish) and meat from rearing (lamb).